Center for Sustainability

 CAL POLY RECEIVES GOLD RATING FROM AASHE STARS SUSTAINABILITY PROGRAM

 October 2019 - Cal Poly has earned a STARS Gold Rating in recognition of the university’s sustainability achievements.
 The Sustainability Tracking, Assessment & Rating System, or STARS, measures and encourages sustainability in all aspects of higher education — including academics, engagement, operations, planning, administration, innovation, and leadership efforts.
 The STARS program also recognizes achievements in the university's student research, diversity and inclusion, and carbon offset programs.
 Cal Poly is now ranked third within the Cal State University system, close behind CSU Chico and with CSU Northridge in the lead.
-Read the full press release HERE

 CAL POLY TEAM AWARDED 2019 DEMONSTRATION GRANT FROM CDFA HEALTHY SOILS PROGRAM